Published: April 27, 2021 | Last Updated: June 25, 2024

 Quality Over Quantity

 An established intimacy coordinator role is relatively new.
-Unfortunately, this means there’s a limited amount of good coordinators out there.
-It can be a nightmare if the wrong, inexperienced coordinator winds up on set.
+Unfortunately, this means there are only a limited number of good coordinators.
+If the wrong, inexperienced coordinator winds up on set, it can be a nightmare.

 An example of this nightmare scenario occurred on the Hulu original series The Great with showrunner Tony McNamara.
 McNamara told The Hollywood Reporter, “it’s such a new role that they’re sort of making it up,” based on his experience with a coordinator and actor Nicholas Hoult.